 The more you use the machine, the higher the electricity costs will be.
-Thus, depending on your usage of the equipment, you can determine how much electricity your treadmill would use.
+Thus, depending on your usage of the fitness equipment, you can determine how much electricity your treadmill would use.

-It might be tricky to measure electricity consumption accurately since people run at varying speeds during the workout.
+It might be tricky to measure power consumption accurately since people run at varying speeds during the workout.
 Some may begin walking at 1.5 miles/hour and increase it to 6 mph or more once they are warmed up, and then end their workout with a 0.5 mph cool down.

 In this case, the speed setting you use the most will determine your treadmill’s energy usage.
 So, if you do not monitor your speed, it is time you start monitoring it now.

 When incline is used on a treadmill, it simulates running uphill, which increases the intensity of the workout.
 Every treadmill has varying incline options, allowing you to adjust it according to the intensity of your workout.

 Keeping your treadmill at an incline may have an impact on the amount of energy it uses.
 However, it may not have a significant impact if you use the machine at a slight incline.

 A lot of people use the incline for a better workout and to achieve their fitness goals.
 Those who use their treadmill at a steep incline throughout their workout may see a change in the overall power consumption.